joshuaebowling/node-web-scraper/book.md

 8 And many spread their cloaks on the road, and others spread leafy branches that they had cut from the fields.
 8 Muchos tendieron sus mantos sobre el camino; otros usaron ramas que habían cortado en los campos.
 9 And those who went before and those who followed were shouting, “Hosanna!
 Blessed is he who comes in the name of the Lord!
-9 Tanto los que iban delante como los que iban detrás gritaban:
+9 Tanto los que iban delante como los que iban detrás gritaban: ―¡Hosanna![a] ―¡Bendito el que viene en el nombre del Señor![b]
 10 Blessed is the coming kingdom of our father David!
 Hosanna in the highest!”
-10 ―¡Bendito el reino venidero de nuestro padre David!
+10 ―¡Bendito el reino venidero de nuestro padre David! ―¡Hosanna en las alturas!
 11 And he entered Jerusalem and went into the temple.
 And when he had looked around at everything, as it was already late, he went out to Bethany with the twelve.
 11 Jesús entró en Jerusalén y fue al templo.
 Después de observarlo todo, como ya era tarde, salió para Betania con los doce.
 12 On the following day, when they came from Bethany, he was hungry.